-What has developed remarkably over the last 5 years is the increased number of organised rallies available for cruisers travelling around the world.
-There are a lot of reasons to get involved in these rallies, but in a nutshell they usually provide huge benefits and support.
+What has developed remarkably over the last 7 years is the increased number of organised rallies available for cruisers traveling around the world.
+There are a lot of reasons to get involved in these rallies, but in a nutshell they usually provide benefits, security and support.
 They are a mechanism for finding friends and like-minded people.
-The advantage of rallies is that the participants usually get together a few weeks before, they run seminars which are very informative on relevant issues such as weather, safety, radio, boat repair, navigation, etc. The manufacturers and suppliers often get involved in the rallies and are competing for the best reviews and references.
+The participants of the rally usually get together a few weeks before, they run seminars which are very informative on relevant issues such as weather, safety, radio, boat repair, navigation, etc. The manufacturers and suppliers often get involved in the rallies and are competing for the best reviews and references.
 The big boat manufacturers such as Beneteau, Lagoon, Bavaria, Jeanneau, Catalina can often be present as well as well as product suppliers in electronics, safety, sails, spar and rigging.
 They are there selling as well as checking boats for free, often completing repairs for no charge.
 This is a very unique and valuable experience.
 Rallies are great fun for families, they have children’s groups and organised children’s skeds/meetings amongst the fleet on passage and usually have organised parties on departure and arrival – great for meeting old friends and making new ones.

 The ARC type model has now been now duplicated all the way from Europe to Australia with various organisers running events Once you arrive in the Caribbean, there are a number of local regattas/rallies to join.
 For example the St. Maarten Heineken Regatta coming through from Panama, Mexico.
 You then join onto the Pacific Puddle Jump group coming out of the US West Coast.
 This group is about 150 boats strong which joins in with the remnants of the ARC rally sailing through Panama into the pacific.